CRC Equity, Diversity, and Inclusion Action Plan

 Progress Indicators and Timelines:

-- Development of these communications (fall 2018)
+- Development of communications regarding the Employment Equity Survey and the CRC self-identification form (fall 2018)

 As separate employers, the affiliated hospitals will develop appropriate mechanisms to collect information on membership in the federally designated groups that align with the University and emphasize the confidentiality of responses.